cocos/cocos-engine/EngineErrorMap.md

 ### 1622

-_ccsg.Node._requestDirtyFlag: failed to satisfy the request, key (%s) for flag have already been taken
+cc.Node._requestDirtyFlag: failed to satisfy the request, key (%s) for flag have already been taken

 ### 1623